05 April 2016

 Track highlights: 1.
 "Something Is Squeezing My Skull" - 2.
 "Mama Lay Softly on the Riverbed" (4 / 5) - 4.
 "I'm Throwing My Arms Around Paris" - 7.
 "That's How People Grow Up" (4 / 5) - 8.
 "One Day Goodbye Will Be Farewell"

 9th studio album by Morrissey released by Polydor Records.
 After his years touring from 1998-2003, and in search for a record company, he signed with the small Independent label, Sanctuary Records where he released through the sub-label Attack.
-Ringleader of the Tormentors from 2006 was his last on Attack, and the follow-up was scheduled for release in 2008, but apparently Morrissey was looking for the right contract.
-He finally signed with the established umbrella label, Universal Music Group, where he was assigned to the sub-division Decca Records in the UK (Polydor in Europe and Asia).
+Ringleader of the Tormentors from 2006 was his final on Attack, and the follow-up was scheduled for release in 2008 but apparently Morrissey was looking for a better record contract.
+He finally signed with the established umbrella label, Universal Music Group, assigned to the sub-division of Decca Records in the UK (Polydor in Europe and Asia).

-Morrissey again proves he has found the formula and does more than well on this 12-track album, I think.
-Nearly half of the song are co-written with Alain Whyte, who doesn't participate on the album, instead Jesse Tobias, with whom Morrissey wrote 3 of the tracks, plays "the second lead" guitar alongside old associate, Boz Boorer.
+Morrissey again provides evidence that he has found the formula and does more than well on this 12-track album, I think.
+Nearly half of the songs are co-written with Alain Whyte, who doesn't participate on the album, though.
+Instead, Jesse Tobias with whom Morrissey wrote three of the tracks, plays the 'second lead guitar' alongside old associate, Boz Boorer.
 Compared to the critically acclaimed Ringleader...
-(2006), the album feels lighter and more in sync with his better albums, and it sounds much like a natural follow-up to You Are the Quarry (2004), which also had Jerry Finn in the producer seat.
+(2006), the album feels lighter and to my taste more in sync with his better albums, and I see it as a natural follow-up to You Are the Quarry (May 2004), which also had Jerry Finn in the producer seat.
 There's left more room for ballads and chorus-based pop songs, but it's simply better balanced than his 2006 album.
-On the national albums chart list it reached number #3, and peaking at #11 in the US, it equals his so far best-selling album on the American market, You Are the Quarry.
+On the national albums chart list it reached number #3, and peaking at number #11 in the US, which equals his so far best-selling album on the American market: You Are the Quarry.

-I don't find it quite up there alongside his 2004 album but it's definitely a fine collection of songs and as such a recommendable listen.
+I don't find it quite up there alongside his 2004 album but it's definitely a fine collection of songs and as such a recommended listen.

 [ allmusic.com, Spin, NME 4 / 5, Rolling Stone 3,5 / 5 stars ]